StuPro-TOSCAna/TOSCAna/docs/user/tosca-support.md

 - *dsl_definitions*: Not supported
 - *imports*: Not supported.
 I.e., you must get by with a single service template
-- *\*_types*: Not supported - defining types is not supported.
+- *\*_types*: Not supported.
 I.e., you must get by with the built-in node, capability and relationship types.
 This sounds really limitating at first.
-But it's not: *TOSCAna*'s plugins wouldn't be able to trigger meaningful semantics upon encountering a custom type definitions, so ditching it shouldn't hurt too much.
+But it's not: *TOSCAna*'s plugins wouldn't be able to trigger meaningful semantics upon encountering a custom type definitions, so not supporting custom type definitions shouldn't hurt too much.

 ### TopologyTemplate
 - *groups*: Not supported